hyprwm/hyprpicker/README.md

 ## Options

-`--autocopy` Automatically copies the output to the clipboard
+`--autocopy` Automatically copies the output to the clipboard (requires wl-copy)

 `--format [fmt]` to specify the output format (`hex`, `rgb`)